 - You could consider the use of solar-powered white LEDs which are exposed in several areas on aluminum plates.
 The other easy way is to use LED lighting kits which is adhesive suitable LED light string with adhesive coasting, remote control, receiver and battery power supply.
 Caulk construction adhesive like Loctite Polyseamseal can be used as an adhesive and a sealant but it bonds to everything including metal and concrete, usually hard to bond with.

 - You can also purchase an outdoor outlet post driven into the ground with a stake and point your light at your house numbers.
 This is probably your easiest option.

 - You can also use a ground fault circuit interrupter (GFCI) outlet connected to your house.
 This would require a bit more work including the help of an electrician if you’re not good at it.
 But could easily support backlit house numbers with light bar.

-Mid-Century modern house numbers can be screwed into brick, rock or concrete.
-You need to create drill holes and fill them with with adhesive or silicone so that you can screw a house number into a rock.
+Mid-Century Modern house numbers can be screwed into brick, rock, or concrete.
+You need to create drill holes and fill them with adhesive or silicone so that you can screw a house number into a rock.
 The holes should have just enough to allow you to press the house number’s mounting screws in without too much overflow.

 Some products may include exterior construction adhesive to mount the numbers to the brick or concrete.

 How do I Evenly Space My House Number